Ananta98/Github-Explorer/README.md

 # GitHub Explorer

-A React + TypeScript application that allows user .
+A React + TypeScript application that allows user to search Github users and also their repositories.

 ## Features